Rusty Staub: Montreal Expos

 Staub did not get along with Harry Walker, hired by the Astros on June 17, 1968, to move from hitting coach to manager.
-Walker and general manager H.B Richardson (who felt he was not getting the most out of his contract) decided to trade Staub to the Montreal Expos before the start of their inaugural season in 1969 as part of a deal for Donn Clendenon and Jesús Alou.
+Walker and general manager H.B.
+"Spec" Richardson (who felt he was not getting the most out of his contract) decided to trade Staub to the Montreal Expos before the start of their inaugural season in 1969 as part of a deal for Donn Clendenon and Jesús Alou.
 The trade became a source of controversy as Clendenon (who thought Walker was a racist from his playing days with him in Pittsburgh) refused to report to the Astros and attempted to retire; the deal had to be resolved by Commissioner of Baseball Bowie Kuhn who ruled that the deal was official, but that Clendenon was to stay with the Expos.
 Montreal eventually dealt Jack Billingham, Skip Guinn, and $100,000 as compensation.

 Staub was embraced as the expansion team's first star, and became one of the most popular players in their history.
-Embraced by French Canadians because he learned their language, he was nicknamed "Le Grande Orange" for his red hair (his more common nickname of "Rusty" has the same origin).
+Embraced by French Canadians because he learned their language, he was nicknamed "Le Grand Orange" for his red hair (his more common nickname of "Rusty" has the same origin).

 In his first year with the Expos, he played in 158 games, having 166 hits, 89 runs, 29 home runs, 79 RBIs on a .302 batting average with a .426 OBP and a .952 OPS.
 He walked 110 times while striking out 61 times.
 He played 156 games (with 152 complete games, a career high) in right field for 1,355.1 innings, having 265 putouts, 16 assists, 10 errors, and two double plays turned for a .966 fielding percentage.
 He was named to the All-Star Game for the third straight year, although he did not play.
 He finished in the top ten for the National League in numerous categories, such as 10th in batting average, 4th in OBP, total bases (289, 10th), walks (3rd), but also right field categories putouts (2nd), assists and errors (1st).